Russia to start evacuating citizens from Wuhan, stops passenger trains to China

-MOSCOW (Reuters) - Russia plans to start evacuating its citizens on Monday from Wuhan, the epicenter of an epidemic in central China, and has suspended direct passenger trains to the country where the death toll from a coronavirus has increased to 361.
+MOSCOW, Feb 3 (Reuters) - Russia plans to start evacuating its citizens on Monday from Wuhan, the epicentre of an epidemic in central China, and has suspended direct passenger trains to the country where the death toll from a coronavirus has increased to 361.

 Russia, whose border with China is 4,300-km long (2,670 mile), had reported first two cases of the virus last week in the Siberian region of Tyumen and other in the far eastern Zabaykalsky region, both involving Chinese nationals.